What is the first 24 bits in a MAC address called?

 Ethernet network is a shared environment so all devices have the right to access to the medium.
 If more than one device transmits simultaneously, the signals collide and can not reach the destination.

-If a device detects another device is sending, it will wait for a specified amount of time before attempting to transmit.
+If a device dvcects another device is sending, it will wait for a specified amount of time before attempting to transmit.

 For what two purposes does the Ethernet protocol use physical addresses?
 (Choose two)

 A. to uniquely identify devices at Layer 2

 B. to allow communication with devices on a different network

 C. to differentiate a Layer 2 frame from a Layer 3 packet